Kroc/elite-harmless/INSTALL.md

 3. You may be prompted that the project contains recommended extensions and asked if you want to install them.
 This you should accept, or otherwise open the Extensions panel (`CTRL+SHIFT+X`), search for "CC65" and install the CC65 extension

 4. From the VSCode menu, select "Tasks" > "Run Task..." and click on "Install build tools".
    The setup Bash script will download and compile CC65, mkd64 and other required tools.
-The script will ask for your Linux password so as to install the GCC compiler suite and required tools (`sudo apt-get install git gcc make python3`)
+The script will ask for your Linux password so as to install the GCC compiler suite and required tools (`sudo apt-get install git gcc make python3 bison`)

 ### Compiling the Source ###